JunZhao20/multinational-retail-data-centralisation554/README.md

 - Centralised location is stored and managed on postgreSQL
 - Uses pandas module to clean and extract data from the various sources
 - Cleaned data is stored using the feather format because:

   - Fast read and write operations.
   - Language-agnostic, can be used with multiple programming languages.
   - Columnar format, optimized for DataFrames.

+- Queries:
+  - Number of stores each country
+  - Location with the most stores
+  - Largest amount of sales produced in each month
+  - Number of sales online and offline
+  - Total and percentage of sales of all store types
+  - Highest cost of sales produced in a month in a each year
+  - Staff headcount
+  - German store type with the most sales
+  - The average time taken between each sale grouped by year

 ## Installation